 : The mission of the Centre for NTS Studies is to conduct research and produce policy-relevant analyses aimed at furthering awareness and building capacity to address non-traditional security issues and challenges in the Asia-Pacific region and beyond.

-Moreover, we collaborate closely with the following organizations: Environmental Change and Security Program at the Wilson Center
+Environmental Change and Security Program at the Wilson Center

 : Since 1994, the Environmental Change and Security Program (ECSP) – an initiative of the Wilson Center’s Program on Global Sustainability and Resilience